 Students must maintain their U.S. Insurance

-- Foreign physicians and hospitals outside the U.S. nearly always require payment at the time of treatment, and typically will not be able to bill your insurance company.
-All students should set aside adequate funds for medical treatments and emergencies to take with them overseas, and expect to submit receipts to their insurance for reimbursement of medical expenses upon return to the U.S.
+- Physicians and hospitals outside the U.S. nearly always require payment at the time of treatment, and typically will not be able to bill your insurance company.
+All students should set aside adequate funds for medical treatments and emergencies to have available while on OCS.
+Students should obtain receipts for medical care in English, when possible, and submit receipts to their insurance for reimbursement.

 iNext International Medical Insurance

-- As part of the OCS program tuition, Whitman College will purchase iNext Supplemental Platinum Travel Insurance offering worldwide travel assistance and international medical insurance for all study abroad students who attend Whitman Partner Programs during the academic year.
+- For students attending programs that do not offer international medical insurance and evacuation coverage, Whitman College will purchase iNext Supplemental Platinum Travel Insurance offering worldwide travel assistance and international medical insurance and charge the expense to the student's account.
 For detailed information about iNext coverage, please visit http://www.inext.com/plans/supplemental/platinum.aspx

 - iNext has 24/7 Global Assistance.
-Contact them at +1-240-330-1548 (collect/outside U.S.) or 1-86-506-5304 (toll free inside the U.S.) Students will need to identify themselves at the outset of the call as an iNext insured.
+Contact them at +1-240-330-1548 (collect/outside the U.S.) or 1-866-506-5304 (toll-free inside the U.S.) Students will need to identify themselves at the outset of the call as an iNext insured.
 The Generali team is available 24/7 and may be able to arrange direct payment with the hospital or coordinate payment guarantees to facilitate cashless access for serious and expensive medical cases.
 Students must understand that direct payment is not always guaranteed as each claim is handled on a case-by-case basis.